rkiel/keeping-promises/README.md

 So what's going on?
 We have written a functional, synchronous-looking program.
 Unfortunately, with the introduction of `writeFile`, our program became transformed into the world of asynchronous programming.

-## Writing to a file using a callback
+## Writing to a file using an asynchronous callback

 Since the Node.js `writeFile` got us into this asynchronous mess with its non-blocking I/O, it better have a solution.
 The first solution we can try is the use of a callback function.
 Asynchronous functions in Node.js include a callback function as its last parameter.
 Suppose we had a callback function called `saveCallback`.
 We can pass it as the last parameter to `writeFile`.